run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-pytorch.md

 > Show help text.

 <!-- END of common content from snippets/common-submit-cli-commands.md -->

 ## Output

 The command will attempt to submit an _mpi_ Job.
 You can follow up on the Job by running `runai list jobs` or `runai describe job <job-name>`.

 ## See Also

+< please let me know if this is needed, or if additional documentation is needed in the link >
 *   See Quickstart document [Running Distributed Training](../Walkthroughs/walkthrough-distributed-training.md).